Syracuse Events

 Koi and Water Garden Society of Central New York usually meets the third Monday of each month at 7pm.
 See website for meeting locations.
 315-458-3199, cnykoi.com.

-The Men and Women’s Garden Club of Syracuse meets the third Thursday of every month at 7pm in the Reformed Church of Syracuse,1228 Teall Avenue, Syracuse, NY.
-Meetings feature guest speakers on a variety of gardening and gardening-related topics.
-Members maintain gardens at Rosamond Gifford Zoo and Ronald McDonald House and host annual flower shows.
-Regular club meetings for the rest of this year will take place in the months of April, May, August, September, and November.
-See facebook.com/MWGardenClubOfSyracuse for more information on each month’s meeting and member tours/events.
-Email mwgardenclubofsyracuse@gmail.com for more information.
+The Men and Women’s Garden Club of Syracuse meets on the third Thursday of each month at 7pm in the Reformed Church of Syracuse, 1228 Teall Avenue, Syracuse, NY.
+Meetings feature activities and/or guest speakers on gardening-related topics.
+The club also plans tours for its members.
+Members maintain gardens at Rosamond Gifford Zoo and Ronald McDonald House plus host annual flower shows.
+Regular club meetings at the church will take place in the months of March, April, May, August, September, and November.
+Nov.
+16: Guest speaker Pat Jokajyts from Cornell Cooperative Extension with “Vegetable Gardening 101.”
+More information at facebook.com/MWGardenClubOfSyracuse and mwgardenclubofsyracuse@gmail.com.

 Syracuse Rose Society meets the second Thursday of the month (except December) at 7pm, Reformed Church of Syracuse, 1228 Teall Avenue, Syracuse.
 Enter from Melrose Avenue.
 Club members maintain the E. M. Mills Memorial Rose Garden, Thornden Park, Syracuse.
 Public welcome. syracuserosesociety.org.